 Set up Cloud Voicemail

-Cloud Voicemail for Teams users
+Cloud Voicemail provisioning

 For Teams users, Cloud Voicemail is automatically set up and provisioned.
 A Microsoft Teams Phone license is not required for Cloud Voicemail.